 Alexander Alekhine was considered to be an opponent with an insanely aggressive style, calculating mind-bending tactical combinations 12 or more moves in advance…

-Would you be intimidated?
+Would you be intimidated facing him?

 Alexander Alekhine was a chess player gifted with a great imagination, a basically photographic memory and an unstoppable will to win.

 He could calculate extremely long and complicated variations with ease and spot tactical possibilities far beneath the surface of a position, while his opponents often had no idea that a storm was even in the distance.

 Suddenly Alekhine would sacrifice something and his opponent would be left thinking: